EdgeFirstAI/documentation/docs/index.md

 <figcaption>Projects Page</figcaption>
 </figure>

 Please feel free to view these datasets.
-If ypu want to make any changes make a copy of the dataset and make changes as teh original dataset are read only.
+If ypu want to make any changes make a copy of the dataset and make changes as the original dataset are read only.

 # Next Steps